aws-samples/aws-hpc-tutorials/content/_index.md

 draft: false
 ---

-# SC21 Tutorial
+# ISC22 Tutorial

-Welcome to the **Best Practices for HPC in the Cloud** tutorial at SC21 that will be delivered on November 14th 2021.
+Welcome to the **Best Practices for HPC in the Cloud** tutorial at ISC22 that will be delivered on May 29th 2022.
 We are excited to virtually meet you, and look forward to answering your questions!
-The website will be maintained after SC21, labs will also be available on https://www.hpcworkshops.com within a few weeks after the conference.
+The website will be maintained after ISC22, labs will also be available on https://www.hpcworkshops.com within a few weeks after the conference.

 {{% notice tip %}}
 **We are always looking at ways to make this tutorial even better.
-Please provide feedback and comments here: https://bit.ly/sc21cloud.**
+Please provide feedback and comments here: https://bit.ly/isc22cloud.**
 {{% /notice %}}

 {{% notice warning %}}
-Sandbox were available on November 14th 2021 for the duration of the tutorial.
-If you would like to run through the labs at a later stage on your own, with your company or institution, please contact us at sc21tutorial@amazon.com so we can follow-up with you.
+Sandbox were available on May 29th 2022 for the duration of the tutorial.
+If you would like to run through the labs at a later stage on your own, with your company or institution, please contact us at isc22tutorial@amazon.com so we can follow-up with you.
 {{% /notice %}}

 ### Need help?

-- **Email**: you can contact us directly before, during and after the conference through this email: sc21tutorial@amazon.com
+- **Email**: you can contact us directly before, during and after the conference through this email: isc22tutorial@amazon.com

 ### Tutorial Content & Resources